newrelic/c-sdk/GUIDE.md

 * `newrelic_init`

 ### SDK-Daemon Communication
-The SDK makes blocking writes to the daemon.
-Unless the kernel is resource- starved, it will handle these writes efficiently.
+The SDK can connect to the daemon via Unix domain sockets, abstract sockets, local ports or remote IPv4 or IPv6 TCP ports.
+See the documentation of `newrelic_init` for further details.

 ### Memory Management
 The C SDK's memory use is proportional to the amount of data sent.
 The libc